Sara Duterte: First impeachment

 On June 10, 2025, the Senate convened as an impeachment court, but soon remanded the complaint back to the House of Representatives, requesting that the latter first confirm the impeachment's constitutionality and that it ask the then-upcoming 20th Congress if it was willing to continue the impeachment.
 A day later, the House adopted a resolution affirming that their impeachment complaint did not violate the constitution, and carried a motion deferring its acceptance of the remanded impeachment articles.
 The Supreme Court later unanimously nullified the complaint on July 25, 2025, ruling that it was "unconstitutional" for alleged procedural issues and not allowing Duterte to defend herself when the impeachment was filed.
 The decision, as written by Justice Marvic Leonen, has been heavily criticized by legal experts and former Supreme Court justices due to a conspicuous factual error and the addition of criteria for impeachment, warning that the latter would effectively make the future filing of impeachment complaints against government officials more difficult.
 Due to constitutional restrictions, no further impeachment complaint can be filed against Duterte until February 6, 2026, one year after her impeachment.
-On August 4, 2025, the House of Representatives filed a motion for reconsideration to the Supreme Court regarding its ruling, which is still pending as of November 2025.
+On August 4, 2025, the House of Representatives filed a motion for reconsideration to the Supreme Court regarding its ruling, which was upheld in January 2026.
 Despite the motion, the Senate voted to archive Duterte's impeachment on August 6, 2025, with Escudero arguing that the case can be revived when the Supreme Court reverses its initial decision.

+Second impeachment

+On February 2, 2026, two new impeachment complaints were filed against Duterte in the House of Representatives on charges of betrayal of public trust in the usage of confidential funds.
+On May 11, 2026, a majority of the House of Representatives voted to impeach Duterte, sending the case to a Senate trial.

+Ahead of the trial, a pro-Duterte Senate majority installed the Duterte-friendly Alan Peter Cayetano as Senate president.
+Senator Ronald dela Rosa, who was evading arrest on ICC charges in the Senate building, cast the deciding vote.